Bedework/bw-webdav/README.md

 ## Release Notes
 ### 4.0.9
 * Lowercase account unless mixed case environment variable BEDEWORK_MIXEDCASE_ACCOUNTS is set to true
 * Fixes to report/propfind - allprops and propname were not being handled correctly.
 * Sync spec says "infinite" for depth
 * Expect collection when URI ends with "/"
 * Provide webdav access to WdSysIntf object.
 Allows prefixing of uri in error response.
 * For propfind on missing resource return a 404 instead of a 207 with 404 inside.
 * Return 0 length content with 200 status when no content in resource

+#### 4.0.10
+* Update library versions
+* Minor fix to check for null.
+Resulted in many changes to remove throws clauses from the xml emit utility class methods.
+This of course resulted in many changes up the call hierarchy.

+#### 4.0.11
+* Update library versions

+#### 4.0.12
+* Update library versions

+#### 5.0.0
+* Use bedework-parent for builds
+*  Upgrade library versions

+#### 5.0.1
+*  Upgrade library versions
+* Add a limit to how long the sync token is valid.
+Will allow flushing of old tombstoned data
+* Encode etag